thingful/testharness/README.md

 ```

 ### RunAccess
-RunAccess fetch the dataURLs, then check that ONLY one thing returned from Fetch has the same dataURL
+RunAccess fetch(and parse) the dataURLs, then check that ONLY one thing returned from Fetch has the same dataURL
 ```
 dataUrls := []string{ // this is the unique dataURL of each thing to fetch "http://marlin.casa.ucl.ac.uk/~ollie/bikesapi/load.php?scheme=london#id=73",